2019 Aragonese regional election

-A regional election was held in Aragon on Sunday, 26 May 2019, to elect the 10th Cortes of the autonomous community.
+A regional election was held in Aragon on 26 May 2019 to elect the 10th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain, as well as the 2019 European Parliament election.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain, as well as the 2019 European Parliament election.

 The election resulted in the most fragmented parliament to date, with up to eight parliamentary groups being formed.
 The Spanish Socialist Workers' Party (PSOE) of regional president Javier Lambán emerged as the largest political party and was able to retain government throughout a diverse coalition agreement including Podemos, the Aragonese Party (PAR) and the Aragonese Union (CHA).
 The People's Party (PP) obtained the worst result in its history, whereas Citizens (Cs) emerged with a strong third-place position.
 The far-right, represented by Vox, entered parliament for the first time.

 Overview

-Under the 2007 Statute of Autonomy, the Cortes of Aragon were the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2007 Statute of Autonomy, the Cortes of Aragon was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Cortes of Aragon expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of Aragon (BOA), with election day taking place 54 days after the decree's publication.
+The previous election was held on 24 May 2015, which meant that the chamber's term would have expired on 24 May 2019.
+The election decree was required to be published in the BOA no later than 30 April 2019, setting the latest possible date for election day on 23 June 2019.

+The regional president had the prerogative to dissolve the Cortes of Aragon at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one.
+In the event of an investiture process failing to elect a regional president within a two-month period from the Cortes's reconvening, the chamber was to be automatically dissolved and a fresh election called.